matteobaccan/owner/README.md

 ### UNDEFINED PROPERTIES

 If, in the example, ServerConfig interface cannot be mapped to any properties file, then all the methods in the interface  will return `null`, unless on the methods it is defined a `@DefaultValue` annotation, of course.

 If, in the example, we omit `@DefaultValue` for `maxThreads()` and we forget to define the property key in the properties  files, `null` will be used as default value.

+This is very convenient since you may just write your application defining the *properties mapping interface* and the default values, then leave to the user to specify a configuration file in a convenient location to override the defaults.

 ### PARAMETRIZED PROPERTIES

-Another neat feature, is the possibility to provide parameters on method interfaces, then the property value shall respect the positional notation specified by the [`java.util.Formatter`][fmt] class.
+Another neat feature, is the possibility to provide parameters on method interfaces.
+The property values shall respect the positional notation specified by the [`java.util.Formatter`][fmt] class:

   [fmt]: http://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html#syntax

-Example:

     public interface SampleParamConfig extends Config {
         @DefaultValue("Hello Mr. %s!")